Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints: Preserving multiplicative structure

 The majority of this paper is based on pursing the aforementioned observation that the solution of VIs for bound constraints, including~\cref{eq:DirichletVI_nonnegativity}, can be approximated arbitrarily accurately by variational \emph{equations} like~\cref{eq:EntropicPoissonWeakForm}.
 Leveraging this observation for computational purposes leads to a new class of high-order, nonlinear finite element methods we refer to as proximal Galerkin methods.
 In turn, taking advantage of the multiplicative structure of the solution space leads to non-standard approximation spaces that naturally preserve pointwise positivity at the discrete level.

-As we shall also show in \Cref{sec:the_obstacle_problem}, a very convenient Galerkin discretization of the entropic Poisson equation~\cref{eq:EPEIntro} is found by introducing a pair of linear subspaces $V_h \subset H^1_0(\Omega)$ and $W_h \subset L^\infty(\Omega)$ --- for instance, spaces of high-degree piecewise polynomials --- and simultaneously approximating the solution $u$ in both the primal space and the latent space; namely,
+As we shall also show in \Cref{sec:the_obstacle_problem}, a very convenient Galerkin discretization of the entropic Poisson equation~\cref{eq:EPEIntro} is found by introducing a pair of linear subspaces $V_h \subset H^1_0(\Omega)$ and $W_h \subset L^\infty(\Omega)$ --- for instance, spaces of high-degree piecewise polynomials --- and simultaneously approximating the solution $u$ in both the primal space and via the latent variable in a potentially different function space; namely,

 where $u_h \in g_h + V_h$, $\psi_h \in W_h$, and $g_h \in H^1(\Omega)$ provides an approximation of the boundary values $g_{h|\partial\Omega} \approx g_{|\partial\Omega}$.
 The basic method is outlined in \Cref{alg:EntropicGalerkinIntro}.